tejaskarnani/WiFi-controlled-RC-car/README.md

 ### Disclaimer
-Do not use this code unless you understand what it does, what frequencies it might interfere with, what frequencies are allowed, what is legal in your country, etc. I assume no responsibility for your actions or for any problems running this program may cause
+Do not use this code unless you understand what it does, what frequencies it might interfere with, what frequencies are allowed, what is legal in your country, etc. I assume no responsibility for your actions or for any problems running this program may cause.

 ## Credits
 bskari